NoaL9/protein-structure-similarity-search/5-databases/README.md

 	pdb_rsync.pl:
+	DESCRIPTION
 	This script allow to update the anglastDB by update the PDB files and calculate DSSP for only the new PDB structures.

 	SYNOPSIS
 	--------